 Slice True-Up

-Slice customers will have an annual Slice True-Up Adjustment for expenses and revenue credits allocated to the Composite Cost Pool (see Table 2, Section B) and to the Slice Cost Pool (see Table 2, Section C).
+Slice customers will have an annual Slice True-Up Adjustment for expenses and revenue credits allocated to the Composite Cost Pool (see Table 2, Section A) and to the Slice Cost Pool (see Table 2, Section B).
 The annual Slice True-Up Adjustment will be calculated for each Fiscal Year as soon as BPA’s audited actual financial data are available (usually in November).
 Actual expenses during a Fiscal Year to implement a request of and for the benefit of an individual Slice customer will be billed and paid in accordance with the contract governing the implementation of such request.

+Composite Cost Pool True-Up Charge

+The Composite Cost Pool True-Up Charge is applicable to the Slice Product.
+The Composite Cost Pool True-Up Charge can be either positive or negative and is calculated as the Composite Cost Pool Slice True-Up Billing Determinant multiplied by the Composite Cost Pool Slice True-Up Rate.

+Composite Cost Pool Slice True-Up Billing Determinant

+For each Slice customer, the annual Slice True-Up Billing Determinant for the Composite Cost Pool will be calculated as:

+STUcompBD=Slice%*CHWM-UnusedCHWM

+Where:

+STUcompBD = A Slice customer’s Composite Cost Pool Slice True-Up billing determinant in kWh applicable to the Composite Cost Pool True-Up Rate in mills/kWh

+Slice% = A customer’s Slice percentage

+∑CHWM = sum of customer CHWMs

+UnusedCHWM = The actual Unused CHWM for a Fiscal Year as adjusted for actual loads effectively served at Tier 1 rates

-Composite Cost Pool True-Up
+Composite Cost Pool Slice True-Up Rate

-For each Slice customer, the annual Slice True-Up Adjustment Charge for the Composite Cost Pool will be calculated by 1) subtracting (i) the forecast annual expenses and revenue credits allocated to the Composite Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits in the applicable Fiscal Year of the Rate Period that are allocable to the Composite Cost Pool, and 2) dividing the difference determined in 1) above by the sum of the Composite Cost Pool TOCAs for that Fiscal Year adjusted in accordance with section 5.1.1, based on the Annual Net Requirement for Slice customers and the Load Shaping True-Up methodology set forth in section 5.2.4.1 for Load Following customers, and 3) multiplying by each Slice customer’s Slice Percentage for the applicable Fiscal Year.
-As part of the Composite Cost Pool True-Up, the Firm Surplus and Secondary Credit (from Unused RHWM) will be revised to reflect the adjusted TOCAs for each Fiscal Year as described above and the resulting revenue difference between a sale at the posted Composite Customer Rate and at the rate case-determined value of Unused RHWM.
-The dollar amount calculated, which may be positive or negative, constitutes the Slice True-Up Adjustment Charge for the Composite Cost Pool.
+The Composite Cost Pool Slice True-Up Rate is calculated by subtracting (i) the forecast annual expenses and revenue credits allocated to the Composite Cost Pool for the applicable Fiscal Years of the Rate Period from (ii) the actual expenses and revenue credits in the applicable Fiscal Year of the Rate Period that are allocable to the Composite Cost Pool.
+That difference will then be divided by the total amount of MWhs sold in the same Fiscal Year at PF Tier 1 rates, as adjusted by the Marginal Energy True-Up, to calculate the mills/kWh Slice True-Up Rate.

+STUcompR=CCPActual- CCPForecastCHWM-UnusedCHWM

+Where:

+STUcompR = the Composite Cost Pool Slice True-Up in mills/kWh applicable to a Slice customer’s kWh Composite Cost Pool Slice True-Up billing determinant

+CCPActual = the actual expenses and revenue credits in the applicable Fiscal Year of the Rate Period that are allocable to the Composite Cost Pool

+CCPForecast = the forecast annual expenses and revenue credits allocated to the Composite Cost Pool for the applicable Fiscal Years of the Rate Period

+∑CHWM = sum of customer CHWMs

+UnusedCHWM = The actual Unused CHWM for a Fiscal Year as adjusted for actual loads effectively served at Tier 1 rates

+2.8.2.1 Treatment of Firm Surplus and Secondary Adjustment Line Item

+As part of the Composite Cost Pool True-Up, the Firm Surplus and Secondary Credit (from Unused Contract High Water Mark (CHWM)) will be revised to reflect the actual effective Unused CHWM for each Fiscal Year and the resulting revenue difference between a sale at the posted Composite Customer Rate and at the 7(i) Process-determined value of Unused CHWM.
+The dollar amount calculated, which may be positive or negative, will be used to adjust the forecast Firm Surplus and Secondary Credit (from Unused Contract High Water Mark (CHWM)) line item to calculate the actual Firm Surplus and Secondary Credit (from Unused Contract High Water Mark (CHWM)) line item used in to calculate the Composite Cost Pool Slice True-Up Rate.